CoreyComish/pyDrums/README.md

 # pyDrums
-A basic drumset created in Python
+A basic drumset created in Python with Pygame